liquidmetal-dev/flintlock/README.md

 ## What is flintlock?

 Flintlock is a service for creating and managing the lifecycle of microVMs on a host machine.
-Initially we will be supporting [Firecracker](https://firecracker-microvm.github.io/).
+We support [Firecracker](https://firecracker-microvm.github.io/) and [Cloud Hypervisor](https://www.cloudhypervisor.org/) (experimental).

-The primary use case for flintlock is to create microVMs on a bare-metal host where the microVMs will be used as nodes in a virtualized Kubernetes cluster.
-It is an essential part of [Liquid Metal](https://www.weave.works/blog/multi-cluster-kubernetes-on-microvms-for-bare-metal) and will ultimately be driven by Cluster API Provider Microvm (coming soon).
+The original use case for flintlock was to create microVMs on a bare-metal host where the microVMs will be used as nodes in a virtualized Kubernetes cluster.
+It is an essential part of [Liquid Metal](https://www.weave.works/blog/multi-cluster-kubernetes-on-microvms-for-bare-metal) and can be orchestrated by [Cluster API Provider Microvm](https://github.com/weaveworks-liquidmetal/cluster-api-provider-microvm).

+However, its useful for many other use cases where lightweight virtualization is required (e.g. isolated workloads, pipelines).

 ## Features

 Using API requests (via gRPC or HTTP):

-- Create and delete microVMs using Firecracker
+- Create and delete microVMs
 - Manage the lifecycle of microVMs (i.e. start, stop, pause)
 - Configure microVM metadata via cloud-init, ignition etc
 - Use OCI images for microVM volumes, kernel and initrd
+- Expose microVM metrics for collection by Prometheus
 - (coming soon) Use CNI to configure the network for the microVMs

 ## Documentation